bansikah22/bansikah22/README.md

-# 👋 Hi — I’m Noel Bansikah (bansikah22)
+# Hi, I'm Noel Bansikah (bansikah22)

-**Full-Stack & DevOps Engineer | Technical Writer**
+Full-Stack and DevOps Engineer | Technical Writer

-I build scalable web applications and automate cloud deployments using modern frontend, backend, and DevOps technologies.

----

-## 🛠️ Tech Stack

-**Frontend:** HTML5, CSS3, JS/TS, React, Angular, Vue
-**Backend:** Java (Spring Boot), Node.js, Python, PHP
-**DevOps & Cloud:** AWS, Azure, Docker, Kubernetes, Helm, Terraform, Ansible
-**Other:** Git, GitHub/GitLab, Linux, CI/CD, Monitoring & Logging
-**Security:** Code quality & security scanning

----

-## 📚 What I Do

-I share technical articles on cloud, DevOps, and software engineering practices.

----

-## 💡 Projects

-I build and contribute to full-stack apps, DevOps automation tools, and cloud-ready solutions.
+I build scalable and maintainable web applications and automate cloud deployments with a focus on reliability, performance, and clean engineering practices.
+I work across both application development and infrastructure, combining software engineering with DevOps automation to deliver end-to-end solutions.
+I also share technical articles where I explain concepts related to software development, cloud platforms, and DevOps, and I contribute to a variety of projects that reflect continuous learning and practical problem-solving.

 ![Visitor Count](https://hits.sh/github.com/bansikah22.svg?style=plastic&label=Visitors&color=lime&labelColor=black)